THE JOURNEY

-The Linear Abacus® is a new classroom tool used to help students learn and make meaning of mathematical concepts.
+The Linear Abacus® is a classroom tool used to help students learn and make meaning of mathematical concepts.
 It was designed to provide a consistent multiyear resource for teaching algebraic thinking as the basis for STEM subjects.
 The development and inspiration of the Linear Abacus® was motivated by the need to find simple but rich manipulatives that can be used easily in the developing world to teach number, measure, and arithmetic from prep through to grade 8.

 For children, learning to manipulate materials to make meaning of mathematical concepts and to generate mathematical activity is a crucial step in their development.
 Meaning can be achieved as they learn to use and talk about the materials to build intuitive understanding of key mathematical ideas.
 The Linear Abacus® allows children to learn through their actions and gestures, through their observations, by constructing models, by translating mathematical ideas, or by demonstrating how numbers interact with their world.